dgcfung/korilla-receipts/README.md

 - This assignment should include at least **6 commits**.

-- Inside your cloned directory, spin up a new react app called "korilla" with `create-react-app korrila`.
+- Inside your cloned directory, spin up a new react app called "korilla" with `npx create-react-app korrila`.

 ## Part 2: Sample Receipts